The Forgotten Preconditions for a Well-Functioning Internet: Access: One Internet for all?

-So far, so good.
-However, there is no mechanism to ensure that all IP addresses are equal, and some are more important than others.
-In practice, IP addresses are controlled by gatekeepers, and a carrier can assign an arbitrary address to a device connected to a local network, and use \textit{network address translation} to route global traffic to and from that device without enforcing any particular rules about the addresses on the local network.
+However, to use the Internet, everyone must implicitly agree upon the authority of this particular set of registrars, since collectively they determine who can have IP addresses and which addresses they can have.
+We all agree, by majority decision, upon a single globally-meaningful mapping of users to IP addresses.
+At the same time, there is no mechanism to ensure that all IP addresses are equal, and some are more important than others.
+In practice, IP addresses are controlled by gatekeepers.
+Control is generally delegated, creating a hierarchical structure of accountability that can be characterised as a kind of federation.
+A carrier can assign an arbitrary address to a device connected to a local network, and use \textit{network address translation} to route global traffic to and from local devices without requiring the local devices to have globally meaningful names.
 As a result, IP addresses have mostly become the concern of Internet carriers and service providers rather than end-users.
 The ability to differentiate customers on the basis of whether they can be reachable for new connections allows carriers to offer their services at different price points, with businesses that maintain servers subsidising ordinary individuals with personal computers and mobile devices.

 Thus, the first manifestation of the structural flaw of the Internet is exposed: On the basis of reachability alone, the Internet has already been divided into first-class and second-class citizens.
-Unsurprisingly, the primary motivating factor for this phenomenon is revenue for carriers, not the scarcity of unique addresses.
+Unsurprisingly, a primary motivating factor for the threat to end-to-end system design is revenue for carriers through price discrimination, not the scarcity of unique addresses, available bandwidth, or any technical resource in particular~\cite{odlyzko2004}.
 This state of affairs might be seen as an unintended consequence of a primary incentive for carriers to provide service, and in fact, many ordinary users with mobile and broadband connections are indeed assigned globally unique addresses that are purposefully blocked by their carriers from receiving new connections.

+The incentive to create price discrimination, and its concomitant stratification, exists irrespective of material costs related to infrastructure development.
+The opportunity is available to network carriers as a direct consequence of the metadata that expose different patterns of use of the network.
+Put another way, network neutrality is foolhardy: Carriers that do not take advantage of the metadata are leaving revenue on the table and might even cause their investors to question whether they have disregarded their fiduciary responsibilities.

 For those customers with the good fortune to have Internet devices that are reachable, the fact that they generally want a way for others to know how to reach them introduces another risk of unintended consequences, which we shall explore next.